Mentabomber/react-il-mio-fotoalbum/Readme.txt

+to Add

+- superadmin tab where superadmin users can see all photos uploaded on the site wherever they are hidden or not and can turn them hidden if he wants to + can modify them add notes and also a log of all of the changes done to the post with infos on when the change was done and from whom

 Major issues / bugs / fixes

 - When logged in on the home page fix the modify button